Senior Advisor, Informal Learning & Experience Design, Library of Congress

 Thesis Title: The Changing Face of Black Conservatism, 1890-1930

-Follow Me: @ncoquillon
+Follow Me: @ncoquillon (Twitter)

-I selected History & Literature for the personalized attention and support that the tutorial system provides, and the relationships I developed with faculty and graduate students in Hist & Lit were also essential to leading me to my current work.
-The summer after my junior year at Harvard I was accepted into the internship program at the museum where I now work, thanks in no small part to the recommendation of Evelyn Brooks Higginbotham, who was to be my senior thesis advisor.
-That internship introduced me to museum education and has inspired my work ever since.
+I use the knowledge of history, skill in textual analysis, and practice in crafting thoughtful questions that I developed as a History & Literature concentrator every day in my work in developing programs, events, and learning experiences within exhibitions at the Library of Congress.
+My career has taken me through a number of positions that one of my sophomore tutorial classmates once described as “very Hist & Litty” including Director of Educational Resources at a small history museum and Manager of Youth and Teacher Programs at the Smithsonian's National Museum of American History.
+I selected History & Literature for the personalized attention and support that the tutorial system provides, and the relationships I developed with faculty and graduate students in Hist & Lit were essential to leading me to my current work.
+The summer after my junior year at Harvard I was accepted into an internship program at the Smithsonian, where I would later work, thanks in no small part to the recommendation of Evelyn Brooks Higginbotham, who would be my senior thesis adviser.
+That internship introduced me to the field of museum education and has inspired my work ever since.